marklogic/flux/CONTRIBUTING.md

 ## Updating the published Javadoc

 This project's Javadocs are being published via inclusion in the `docs/assets/javadoc` directory.
-To update these files after changing any of the classes in the `com.marklogic.flux.api` package, run the following:
+To update these files after changing any of the classes in the `com.marklogic.flux.api` package, run the following, **being sure to use Java 17** (Java 11 will include a JavaScript file that has a security vulnerability against it):

     ./gradlew updateJavadoc

-We will hopefully have this automated in the future so that this does not need to be done manually.

 ## Examining error reports